 5.0.2 Recommended by any committee member and approved by a majority vote at any committee meeting throughout the year.

-Membership shall be open to any company who gains its income from, or has an interest in, the supply, design or installation of fire detection systems, gaseous extinguishing systems or evacuation systems and must meet the following requirements.
+Membership shall be open to any company who gains its income from, or has an interest in, the supply, design, installation or servicing of fire detection systems and gaseous extinguishing systems and must meet the following requirements.

 Membership is for one year only.
 A new application form must be submitted every year on re- application.